oroinc/documentation/backend/api/actions.rst

 batch\_update\_item Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This action is intended to create or update an entity that is a part of an asynchronous batch operation.
+This action is intended to create or update an entity that is part of an asynchronous batch operation.
 It is used by the `batch_update <#batch-update-action>`__ action.

 The context class: |BatchUpdateItemContext|.